Sleepy Lagoon murder: Activist involvement

-By the time that the defendants began serving their convictions, there was already an uproar in how young Mexican Americans were being perceived.
+By the time the defendants began serving their convictions, there was already an uproar in how young Mexican Americans were being perceived.
 Rumors later began to circulate that gang members had attacked many US Navy men.
-As a result many went around raiding Latino communities and began attacking them in retribution.
+As a result, many went around raiding Latino communities and began attacking them in retribution.
 People who were attacked were people of color or people who wore zoot suits.
 These attacks later became known as the Zoot Suit Riots.
 From 1943 through 1944, the state anti-Communist Tenney Committee subpoenaed and investigated the members of the Defense Committee in an attempt to uncover Communist ties.

 Reversal

 In October 1944, the state Court of Appeals unanimously decided the evidence was not sufficient to sustain a guilty verdict.
-It reversed the 12 defendants' convictions in People v Zammora 66 Cal.App.2d 166.
+It reversed the 12 defendants' convictions in People v Zammora, 66 Cal.App.2d 166.
 The appeals court also criticized the trial judge for his bias in and mishandling of the case.
 After the Zoot Suit Riots, the convictions of the seventeen people were overturned.
 There was a lack of evidence to convict the defendants to begin with and it was Diaz's autopsy report that showed that he was highly inebriated and received trauma to the head, which likely could have been caused by his own doing.
 However, the convictions did not immediately get overturned.
 It took the efforts of the SLDC and time in order for the government to finally reverse the initial convictions.
 The SLDC constantly pushed the idea that the government was an attack on young Mexican Americans and emphasized that these injustices could be fought.
-Not only did they do this, but they also did what they could in order to try and reverse the views that people had on young Mexican Americans.
+Not only did they do this, but they also did what they could to try to reverse the views that people had on young Mexican Americans.